Strawberry mint: planting, care & uses

 There are two things to remember when caring for strawberry mint to ensure that it thrives in the garden and in pots.

 - Strawberry mint does not tolerate drought.
 Whether in the garden or in a pot, regular watering, especially during the summer, is an important part of caring for strawberry mint plants.
-However, you should also avoid waterlogging your plants, as strawberry mint does not tolerate this either.
-Mulching with lawn clippings is a great way to ensure less water evaporates, the soil stays moist longer and you will need to water less frequently.
+However, you should also avoid water logging your plants, as strawberry mint does not tolerate this either.
+Mulching with lawn clippings is a great way to ensure less water evaporates, as the soil stays moist longer and you will need to water less frequently.

 For harvesting and preventing overgrowth, it is good to cut back strawberry mint from time to time.
-Cut back some of the upright shoots to just above the ground, and cut back any runners extending out too far.
+Cut back some of the upright shoots to just above the ground and cut back any runners extending out too far.
 Strawberry mint is very tolerant of pruning, so it can be pruned all year round as needed.

-After three years, strawberry mint plants growing in pots should be repotted.
+After 3 years, strawberry mint plants growing in pots should be repotted.
 This should ideally be at least 5cm larger in diameter than the old one and filled with fresh soil.
 Repotting gives the plant more space and provides nutrients.

 Is strawberry mint hardy?

-Although strawberry mint is winter-hardy, it can only tolerate temperatures down to around -12°C and is, therefore, more sensitive to frost than many other types of mint.
+Although strawberry mint is hardy, it can only tolerate temperatures down to around -12 °C and is, therefore, more sensitive to frost than many other types of mint.
 Since the above-ground part of the plant dies off in winter anyway, overwintering strawberry mint involves protecting the rootstock with brushwood or straw.
 Despite the protection, a small part of the shoot may also freeze in winter.
 This is not usually a bad thing, however, because the plant will re-emerge smaller and more compact again in spring.

-In contrast, mojito mint is very winter-hardy – its frost hardiness extends to around -25°C. When overwintering mojito mint in a garden bed, there is no need for special winter protection.
+In contrast, mojito mint is very winter-hardy: its frost hardiness extends to around -25 °C. When overwintering mojito mint in a garden bed, there is no need for special winter protection.

-Tip: Preventing contact with the icy ground by elevating your potted mints, for example on a wooden board, will further reduce the chilling effect.
+Tip: preventing contact with the icy ground by elevating your potted mints, for example on a wooden board, will further reduce the chilling effect.

 Propagation